 UPDATE:

-Wild Goose Chase Taxidermy Studio will be relocating to Minnesota!
+Wild Goose Chase Taxidermy Studio will be reopening in Colorado by September, 2026!

 Welcome to Wild Goose Chase Taxidermy Studio, LLC